How I Work

 Collaborative

 I am a supportive and curious collaborator and believe the therapy relationship itself to be a significant source of change.
 It is a place to honor how your life experiences have shaped you and to practice new ways of connecting and communicating.
-I am dedicated to creating a space of non-judgement and compassion to help you better understand yourself, identify stuck relational patterns, and loosen their grip on you.
+I am dedicated to creating a space of non-judgement and compassion.
 I want to tap into what makes you feel alive and connected and help strengthen those elements.

 Anti-oppressive

-Transformative therapy requires attention to the realities of how power and oppression impact our bodies, relationships, and internal beliefs.
-Therapy with me is attuned to how these forces show up in your life and attends to the context we live in.
-I am inspired by anti-oppressive, anti-colonialist, and queer creatives and thinkers and radicals who expand the possibilities of being.
-I apply these values to work with clients around race, gender, sexuality, class, ability, and more.
-I work well with a diverse array of people from a multitude of backgrounds.
-A large portion of my work has been with 1st and 2nd generation immigrants, BIPOC individuals, and LGBTQ+ identified people.
+Transformative therapy tends to our complexities, making space for us to create new narratives and challenge the limits of the stories of ourselves and the world that we’ve been told.
+It pays attention to the realities of how power and oppression impact our bodies, relationships, and internal beliefs.
+Therapy with me is attuned to how these forces show up in your life.
+I am inspired by anti-oppressive, anti-colonialist, and queer creatives, thinkers, and radicals who expand possibilities of being.
+I work well with a diverse array of people from many backgrounds.
+Much of my work has been with 1st and 2nd generation immigrants, BIPOC individuals, and LGBTQ+ identified people.

 Psychodynamically integrative

 I use an integrative approach of attachment-based experiential therapy, which highlights emotional, relational, and somatic factors to support you in seeking safety and connection.
 I work psychodynamically.
 This means that we will pay close attention to all parts of you, the known and unknown, and explore how your past experiences have shaped your present.
-I will listen deeply to what you are saying and what you are not saying, ask questions, provide reflection, and lean in to celebration of your wholeness.
+I will listen deeply to what you are saying and what you are not saying, ask questions, provide reflection, and celebrate your wholeness.
 I use multiple frameworks to support this work, including feminist and liberation psychologies, parts-work, somatic interventions, and narrative therapy.

 “In the world through which I travel, I am endlessly creating myself.”